sebv/node-wd-sync/doc/template/JS-DOC-template.md

 Since JavaScript has no short equivalent for the '@' alias, most this section is not relevant in JavaScript.

-Using the pre option like in the mocha sample below may still be beneficial, althought not as good as the coffee script syntax.
+Using the 'pre' option like in the mocha sample below may still be beneficial, althought not as good as the coffee script syntax.

 ```coffeescript
 {4wdwrapmochaleanerjs}
 ```